Delegation and baking FAQ#

 Yes, the funds locked in a release schedule can be staked.

-For bakers, delegators and passive delegators#
+For validators, delegators and passive delegators#

-When evaluating your options looking at the rewards is not sufficient as you also need to consider the costs of running your own baker node and risk of potentially delegating to a node that, e.g., goes offline.
-Finally, it is worth considering that all rewards are based on a lottery that takes place to decide which baker wins the right to bake the next block.
+When evaluating your options looking at the rewards is not sufficient as you also need to consider the costs of running your own validator node and risk of potentially delegating to a node that, e.g., goes offline.
+Finally, it is worth considering that all rewards are based on a lottery that takes place to decide which validator wins the right to produce the next block.
 The probability of winning the lottery - disregarding how you stake your CCD - is proportional to the size of the stake.
 Because of the nature of the lottery mechanism, it is important to keep in mind that the variance in rewards in the short term will greatly deminish over time.
-For the smallest bakers it may take as much as a year for the rewards to align with the lottery power, whereas, very large bakers may see consistent rewards within less than a week.
+For the smallest validators it may take as much as a year for the rewards to align with the lottery power, whereas, very large validators may see consistent rewards within less than a week.
 No matter what, over time, the fraction of times you win will be proportional to your fraction of stake.